 Before leaving our current discussion, I wish to anticipate three common objections to, specifically, homeschooling.

 First, it is often touted that homeschool children will lack the social skills necessary to navigate the world.
 This is a bad argument for several reasons.
 First of all, the claim is doubtful.
-Dr. Brain Ray, for example, found that, “Research… reveals a significant advantage in social development for home schooled children”; and Dr. Thomas Smedley, who wrote his master’s thesis for Radford University of Virginia on “The Socialization of Homsechool Children,” reported: “The home educated children in this sample were significantly better socialized and more mature than those in public school.”
-The reason being, public school students have a tendency to socialize well within their own age-group, but are not as comfortable interacting with, say, adults.
+Dr. Brain Ray, for example, found that, “Research… reveals a significant advantage in social development for home schooled children.”
+Similarly, Dr. Thomas Smedley, who wrote his master’s thesis for Radford University of Virginia on “The Socialization of Homsechool Children,” reported: “The home educated children in this sample were significantly better socialized and more mature than those in public school.”
+The reason being, public school students have a tendency to socialize well within their own age-group, but are not as comfortable interacting with adults or the elderly.
 The opposite is true for the homeschool student.
 Rabindranath Tagore, who won the 1913 Nobel Prize Laureate in literature stated, “The consequence is that the ‘social’ skills acquired are those which may be essential for survival in school but have little applicability in the outside world.
 There is virtually no opportunity to relate socially to adults in school in order to learn wider social skills.
 Ironically, such skills can only be learned outside school hours.”

 This social problem with public school children has other effects as well.
 Historically, to master the present—to be educated—one must master the past.
 You had to know the writings of Homer, the ideas of philosophy, the great books of the past, and so forth.
 The apprenticeship model set the stage for appropriate adult-to-youth interaction.
 Today, we separate the youths from the adults and teach that one must master the future.
 We have little tolerance for the elderly, for knowledge no longer resides in the past but in the future we make for ourselves through technological advancements: Our model is a ‘Wayward Pines’ model.
 It’s no wonder US History and Constitutional studies are waning: to be unfettered from the past allows you to forge a new future.